-- As well as calculating need for households that meet the new 'planning' definition, the needs of the households where an interview was not completed (either due to refusal to be interviewed or households that were not present during the fieldwork period despite repeated visits) need to be assessed as part of the GTAA as they are believed to be ethnic Gypsies and Travellers based on information available to the Council (I.e. through planning applications and enforcement cases) and may meet the new definition.
+As well as calculating need for households that meet the planning definition, the needs of the households where an interview was not completed (either due to refusal to be interviewed or households that were not present during the fieldwork period - despite repeated visits) need to be assessed as part of the GTAA as they are believed to be ethnic Gypsies and Travellers based on information available to the Council (i.e. through planning applications and enforcement cases) and may meet the planning definition.
 Whilst there is no law or guidance that sets out how the needs of these households should be addressed, an approach has been taken that seeks an estimate of potential need from these households.
-This will be a maximum additional need figure over and above the need identified for households that do meet the new definition. - ^{6.10} The estimate seeks to identify potential current and future need from any pitches known to be temporary or unauthorised, and through new household formation.
-This approach is consistent with the outcomes of a recent Planning Appeal where access to a site was not possible but basic information was known about the number of households residing there.
-(Planning Inspectorate Ref: APP/Z6950/A/14/2212012). - ^{6.11} Should further information be made available to the Council that will allow for the new definition to be applied, these households could form a confirmed component of need to be included in either the GTAA or the SHMA.
+This will be a maximum additional need figure over and above the need identified for households that do meet the planning definition.